 To prevent heat-related performance issues, this graphics card has two high-pressure fans.
 The GPU supports up to three displays.
 It has one DVI-D port, two HDMI ports, and two display ports.
 It uses one 6-pin connector.

-There are several great VR ready graphics cards for 2021.
+There are several great VR ready graphics cards.

 Based on specs alone, the ASUS ROG Strix GTX 1080 Ti 11GB is the clear winner.

 This GPU has more than enough RAM, great clock speeds, and a huge amount of CUDA cores.
 These specs combine to offer high framerates, short rendering times, and an excellent level of detail.
 None of the competitors in the list can compete against its CUDA core units or memory bus width.

 If you are an economical gamer who doesn’t want to sacrifice frame rates, check out the ASUS GeForce GTX 1060 6 GB.
 While it doesn’t have nearly as many CUDA cores as competitors, it has sufficient RAM and fast clock speeds.

 This option is similar to the MSI Gaming GeForce GTX 1060 Gaming X 6G, but its superior clock speeds make it the budget winner.